How Agerpoint helped a global food corporation get ahead of a cocoa crisis, and what it took to make plant-level data actually work in the field

 Before any technology enters the picture, it helps to understand what agricultural measurement actually looks like on the ground.

-A specialist visits the farm, does a concentrated round of data collection, and leaves.
+A specialist visits the farm and completes a concentrated round of data collection.
 They walk rows of cocoa trees with a tape measure and calipers, count pods by hand, measure each one individually to check ripeness, and look closely at leaves for early signs of disease.
-By the time the report reaches anyone who can act on it, weeks have passed.
+By the time the report reaches decision-makers who can act on it, days or weeks have often passed.

-And that's the optimistic version.
-In many of the regions where cocoa grows, specialist agronomists aren't available locally at all.
-So companies end up measuring a small sample of trees and hoping it reflects what's happening everywhere else.
-Entire sections of a farm go unexamined.
-Problems stay invisible until they're too big to ignore.
+Some growers have even less visibility.
+In many of the regions where cocoa grows, specialist agronomists aren't available locally.
+In these cases, field workers may measure a small sample of trees in an effort to predict what's happening everywhere else.
+Entire sections of a farm may go unexamined.
+Problems are at risk of staying invisible until they're too big to ignore.

 For a corporation trying to manage supply risk, this isn't just inconvenient.
-It means operating blind.
-You find out about a disease outbreak when prices spike, not when the first trees start showing symptoms.
+It means operating with significant knowledge gaps.
+Buyers often learn of a disease outbreak only after prices have already spiked, not when the first trees start showing symptoms.

 One Approach in Practice

-Agerpoint's first question was practical: what do people in remote growing regions already have access to?
+Agerpoint's first question was: What do people in remote growing regions already have access to?
 The answer, for the vast majority of people globally, is a smartphone.

 The contrast is stark.
-Before, someone would count pods one by one and measure each with calipers.
+Before, field inspectors would manually measure and evaluate cacao trees for hours.
 Now, the model does it automatically, across dozens of trees at once, producing results in a fraction of the time.

 But knowing what's happening on individual trees still isn't enough.
 To manage a farm, or a supply chain, you need to understand patterns across the whole landscape.